-|Title||Lord of Barrowton|
+|Title(s)||Lord of Barrowton|

-|Died||In 283 AC, at the Tower of Joy|
+|Died||In 283 AC, the tower of joy|

-|Spouse||Lady Barbrey Ryswell|
+|Spouse(s)||Lady Barbrey Ryswell|

 A Game of Thrones (mentioned)|

-A Feast for Crows (mentioned)
+A Feast for Crows (appendix)

 A Dance with Dragons (mentioned)